AllToTheX/Evolutionary-Algorithm-demo/README.md

 This demo evaluates the response time of a simple calculator with some added delays to certain conditions to make sure the algorithm has something to look for.

 The evaluation and mutation are custom, the applying of the algorithm is copy pasted from DEAPs eaSimple() for demo purposes.
-The selection and mating is done by DEAPs build-in functions cxTwoPoint() and selTournament().
+The selection and mating is done by DEAPs build-in functions cxTwoPoint() and selBest().

 To run you need matplotlib and plotly (for plotting the evolution) and DEAP for the evolution itself.

-<code>pip install deap</code>

-<code>pip install matplotlib plotly</code>
+## Before you can run it
+This demo was written with python 3.5 and needs deap, matplotlib and plotly

+<code>pip3 install -r requirements.txt</code>

 ### possible run issues
 ''' Unkown locale UTF-8 error